microsoftgraph/microsoft-graph-training/tutorials/includes/go/04-add-user-auth.md

     :::code language="go" source="./src/demo/graphtutorial/graphtutorial.go" id="DisplayAccessTokenSnippet":::

-1. Build and run the app.
+1. Build and run the app by running `go run graphtutorial.go`.
 Enter `1` when prompted for an option.
 The application displays a URL and device code.

     ```bash
     Go Graph Tutorial